14.12 — Delegating constructors

 For advanced readers

 When we have an initialization value that is used in multiple places (e.g. as a default member initializer and a default argument for a constructor parameter), we can instead define a named constant and use that wherever our initialization value is needed.
-This allow the initialization value to be defined in one place.
+This allows the initialization value to be defined in one place.

 The best way to do this is to use a static constexpr member inside the class: